Artemis: Nasa calls off new Moon rocket launch

 The SLS is the biggest rocket ever developed by Nasa.
 It will be used to send astronauts back to the Moon.

-The maiden flight, part of Nasa's Artemis programme, is just a demonstration with no one on board.
+The maiden flight, part of Nasa's Artemis programme, is just a demonstration with no one onboard.
 But ever more complex missions are planned for the future that will see people live on the lunar surface for weeks at a time.

 Nasa has the option to try again on Friday, if the engine issue can be resolved by then.

-But it's possible the rocket may have to be rolled back to the assembly building at the Kennedy Space Center for more extensive work.
+But it's possible the rocket may have to be rolled back to the assembly building at the Kennedy Space Center for more extensive work, which would delay the flight to September.

+Weather also plays a part in whether a launch can go ahead - and while Nasa has several opportunities over the next week to fly the SLS, the weather here in Florida is very dynamic at this time of year.

+Electrical storms frequently pass over the spaceport - indeed the pad's lightning towers have been struck several times in recent days.

 The launch of #Artemis I is no longer happening today as teams work through an issue with an engine bleed.
 Teams will continue to gather data, and we will keep you posted on the timing of the next launch attempt. https://t.co/tQ0lp6Ruhv pic.twitter.com/u6Uiim2mom— NASA (@NASA) August 29, 2022